 Same-sex divorce is more complicated than regular divorce.
 Hence, it is important to engage an attorney who is highly knowledgeable and experienced in the field.

-Attorney Romanowski from Romanowski Law Offices specializes in family law, and has been named top 10 in New Jersey by the National Academy of Famly Law Attorneys.
-He is also recognized as a “divorce mediation expert”.
+Attorney Romanowski from Romanowski Law Offices specializes in family law, and has been named top 10 in New Jersey by the National Academy of Famly Law Attorneys. divorce mediation expert.
 As such, Attorney Romanowski understands the different challenges faced by same-sex couples during their divorce proceedings, and will help you navigate complex law proceedings surrounding your divorce.

 If you are finding a reliable and capable attorney to represent you in your same-sex divorce, contact Romanowski Law Offices today.